schnaq/cljs-re-frame-full-stack/README.md

 ### Shortcut Advices

 It is especially great if you have a REPL to be able to interact with the code directly from the editor.
 There are a few keyboard shortcuts for this, which you can configure them as you like.
-These are my (Christian) recommendations:
+These are my (@n2o) recommendations:

 - `C-c C-c` (Control C, Control C): Evaluates S-Expression (thus sends the current code from the cursor to the REPL).